affinidi/affinidi-labs-ayra-card-demo-app/README.md

-# Ayra E2E Setup - Complete Digital Credential Ecosystem
+# Ayra Card Demonstration, Powered by Affinidi Trust Infrastructure

+This repository showcases the Ayra Card, a digital credential idea developed and overseen by the Ayra Forum.
+The Ayra Forum is a non-profit, multi-stakeholder foundation dedicated to tackling the challenges of secure data exchange and digital identity.

+Affinidi is a strategic member of the Ayra Foundation, offering Affinidi Trust Infrastructure (ATI), which includes a collection of open-source features that help developers quickly and easily realise complex concepts, such as the Ayra Card.

-A comprehensive, production-ready demonstration environment for the Ayra digital credential ecosystem.
-This repository provides automated setup and orchestration of all required services using Docker containers, enabling a complete end-to-end verifiable credential issuance and verification experience.
+This repository provides a practical demonstration of how Ayra Cards can be received, stored, and presented across various systems.
+The applications are made up of composable components—modular building blocks that developers can expand or adapt.
+This repository provides automated setup and orchestration of all required services using Docker containers, enabling a complete end-to-end experience in a few minutes.
+With Affinidi Trust Infrastructure, complexity is minimised and innovation speeds up: you can create new trust networks in just days, not months.

 ## 🎯 Overview